-Funding for Scattered-Site Supportive Housing is a combination of client rent payments and OMH funds.
+Funding for Scattered-Site Supportive Housing is a combination of client rent payments and OMH funding.
 Residents of Scattered-Site Supportive Housing are required to pay 30 percent of their net income for rent and reasonable utilities.
-Agencies will receive annual funding for units developed under this initiative though an OMH contract at the current regional rate for supportive housing per unit, plus an additional \$5,000 per unit to support the enhanced services.
+Agencies will receive annual funding for units developed under this initiative though an OMH contract at the current county rates for enhanced supportive housing programs for young adults.
 This funding is for rent stipends, housing case management services, enhanced services, as outlined in this RFP, and funding to cover consumer emergencies, as specified in the Scattered-Site Supportive Housing Guidelines.
-The per unit annual operating funding (including the \$5,000 supplement) is as follows:
+The per unit annual operating funding is currently as follows: